decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 - *The Transgender Studies Reader* (2006), Susan Stryker ed., Taylor & Francis.
 - *A Companion to Anthropology of the Body and Embodiment* (2011), Frances E. Mascia-Lees ed., Wiley-Blackwell.
 - *African Masculinities: Men in Africa from the Late Nineteenth Century to the Present* (2005), Lahoucine Ouzgane and Robert Morrell eds, UKZN Press.
-- *Nonbinary: Memoirs of Gender and Identity*, Micah Rajunov and A. Scott Duane eds, Columbia UP.
+- *Nonbinary: Memoirs of Gender and Identity* (2019), Micah Rajunov and A. Scott Duane eds., Columbia UP.
-- *This Bridge Called My Back* (1983), Cherrie Moraga and Gloria Anzaldúa eds, Persephone Press.
+- *This Bridge Called My Back* (1983), Cherrie Moraga and Gloria Anzaldúa eds., Persephone Press.
 - *African Gender Studies: A Reader* (2005), Oyèrónké Oyewùmí ed, Palgrave McMillan.

 ***